Handgun Caliber Comparison

 On the Decline?

-More than one respected gunwriter has, for the past couple of years, written pieces about the “death” of the .40 S&W. One major manufacturer, who released a new pistol in 9mm and then in .45ACP was asked if they were going to make it in .40, to which he replied “no” … this would make one wonder about the .40’s future.
+More than one respected gunwriter has, for the past couple of years, written pieces about the “death” of the .40 S&W. One major manufacturer, who released a new pistol in 9mm and then in .45ACP was asked if they were going to make it in .40, to which he replied “no” U this would make one wonder about the .40’s future.
 I believe the reason for the decline (if you could call it that) of the .40 is that 9mm bullets have gotten better, and that the old .45 has made yet again another comeback in popularity.
 I don’t see the round disappearing from dealer’s shelves anytime soon, but when law enforcement agencies (including the F.B.I.) back away from it to go to the 9mm, maybe there is something to it.
 The F.B.I. adopted the .40 S&W in 1997 and used it until they switched to their specialized Glock 19 9mm in 2016.
-Agencies still use the .40, but its usage is down from its salad days.
-Whatever your position on it, the .40 S&W is still around, available and effective.
+Although some agencies still use the .40, its heyday seems to be behind it.
+Despite varying opinions, the .40 S&W remains accessible and effective.

-This Load: The load described here is the typical bullet weight for the .40 S&W, with the 150-or-so grain bullet a close second.
-This load is available in most stores that sell ammo and is a good all-around load.
+This Load: The load described here represents the typical bullet weight for the .40 S&W, with the 150-grain bullet being another popular choice.
+It’s widely available in most stores that sell ammunition and serves well as a versatile all-around load.

 10mm